CodeDelux/data-radio-reader-base-project/README.md

 > Open this page at [https://codedelux.github.io/data-radio-reader-base-project/](https://codedelux.github.io/data-radio-reader-base-project/)

-## Edit this project
+## Start Coding Using This as the Base

-To edit this repository in MakeCode.
+To copy this repository in MakeCode.

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **Import** then click on **Import URL**